 The center looks at the evolution of the sport from its humble beginnings to the global phenomenon it is today.
-Divided into sections, you can learn about the game’s biggest moments, players, and teams from both the men’s and FIFA women’s world cup.
+Divided into sections, you can learn about the game’s biggest moments, players, and teams from the men’s and FIFA women’s World Cup.
 There is also an interactive area where you can test your soccer skills.

-The onsite cinema room shows a film called “The Final,” an emotionally charged short film taking pieces from some of the best World Cup Final moments in history.
-The museum pays tribute to the World’s greatest players and explores the passion that fans have for the game.
+The onsite cinema room shows “The Final,” an emotionally charged short film taking pieces from history’s best World Cup Final moments.
+The museum pays tribute to the World’s greatest players and explores fans’ passion for the game.

-The museum looks at how football has united people from all corners of the globe, becoming a force for good.
+The museum looks at how football has united people from around the globe, becoming a force for good.
 You can’t miss seeing the original FIFA World Cup Trophy on display.